aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command1/_index.md

 - _Device_ is the IoT thing to be controlled
 - _Application_ is the remote logic that issues commands

-1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and the subscribes to the `device1/req` (request) topic.
+1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribes to the `cmd/device1/req` (request) topic.
 This is the topic where incoming messages will be received and processed.
-1. The _Application_ established an MQTT connection to the _AWS IoT Core_ endpoint, and subscribes to the `device1/resp` (response) topic.
+1. The _Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribes to the `cmd/device1/resp` (response) topic.
 This is the topic where the acknowledgement messages from the device will be received.
-1. To send a command, the _Application_ publishes a message on the `device1/req` topic, and the device receives the message on its subscription to that topic and take some action.
+1. To send a command, the _Application_ publishes a message on the `cmd/device1/req` topic, and the device receives the message on its subscription to that topic and take some action.
-1. (Optional) Once the command has been processed, the device then publishes the result of the action onto the `device1/resp` topic.
+1. (Optional) Once the command has been processed, the device then publishes the result of the action onto the `cmd/device1/resp` topic.
 The _Application_ receives the response message and reconciles the outstanding action.

 {{% center %}}